Homestead principle: In law

 There are two different legal systems from which land ownership, and its scope, derive: Common law and statute law.
-One of the frequent issues of contention in both cases is the ownership of resources passing across property, such as streams or rivers, to which others downstream may assert property / water rights, and underground resources, such as subterranean water and minerals.
+A frequent issue of contention in both cases is the ownership of resources passing across property, such as streams or rivers, to which others downstream may assert property / water rights, and underground resources, such as subterranean water and minerals.

 For limits to ownership above land, an old principle in the law is ad coelum, meaning that property rights extend "to the sky" (and below the earth).
 In the past, rights to "the sky" have been unenforcable – birds need take little notice of humans' overhead property rights – but with modern technology extending human reach, the idea of ad coelum rights may change.

 Common law

 Common law provides the ad coelum ("to the sky") doctrine by which landowners own everything below and above the land, up to the sky and below the earth to its core, with the exception of volatile minerals such as natural gas.
 The rules governing what constitutes homesteading were not specified by common law but by the local statutory law.
 Common law also recognizes the concept of adverse possession ("squatters' rights").
 Murray Rothbard criticized this doctrine as incompatible with his own homestead principle as a literal application prevent aircraft from traveling over someone's land, further arguing:

 But is the practical problem of aviation the only thing wrong with the ad coelum rule?
 Using the homesteading principle, the ad coelum rule never made any sense, and is therefore overdue in the dustbin of legal history.
 If one homesteads and uses the soil, in what sense is he also using all the sky above him up into heaven?
 Clearly, he isn't.

 So long as the aircraft did not damage or disturb the land, the owner would not have a claim.
 By the same principle, ownership of mineral and water resources on or under the land would also require homesteading, otherwise being left unowned.